 4.3.6.1 Existing Capacity Credit

-An Existing Capacity Credit will be applied when a Load Following Customer has a Dedicated Resource that is an Existing Resource that has a capacity obligation that is greater than its monthly Exhibit A amount.
+An Existing Capacity Credit will be applied when a Load Following Customer has a Dedicated Resource that is an Existing Resource that has a flexible resource capacity obligation under the Load Following Customer’s CHWM Contract. that is greater than the monthly average of the Existing Resource’s Exhibit A energy obligation.

-The amount of the Existing Capacity Credit will be established in each 7(i) Process as described in this paragraph. the Existing Capacity Credit will be based on the embedded cost of Supplemental Operating Reserves, or its successor, adjusted to reflect the Tier 1 System Resources only, and shaped into months using each Rate Period’s monthly Tier 1 Demand Rates described in this chapter.
+The amount of the Existing Capacity Credit will be established in each 7(i) Process as described in this paragraph.
+For any given month, the Existing Capacity Credit will be based on the embedded cost of Supplemental Operating Reserves, or its successor, adjusted to reflect the Tier 1 System Resources only, and shaped into months using each Rate Period’s monthly Tier 1 Demand Rates described in this chapter.
 The Existing Capacity Credit may be discounted to the specific characteristics of each source of capacity to account for any potential limits in availability like frequency and duration of use.
 The Existing Capacity Credit may account for other operational characteristics of the capacity that add or subtract value.
-Any energy provided using this capacity will be credited to the customer at market-based rates as determined in each 7(i) Process.
-The use of capacity will not impact the measurement of the Tier 1 Customer System Peak and Tier 1 Actual Hourly Load.
+Any energy provided during a month using this flexible resource capacity will be credited to the customer at market-based rates as determined in each 7(i) Process.
+For any given month, BPA’s use or nonuse of flexible resource capacity obligation under the Load Following Customer’s CHWM Contract will not impact the measurement of the Tier 1 Customer System Peak and Tier 1 Actual Hourly Load.

 4.3.6.2 New Capacity Credit

 A customer can qualify for a New Capacity Credit by contractually committing to provide BPA access to capacity not otherwise committed to the customer’s load which, as determined solely by BPA, either: 1) reduces the Administrator’s capacity obligations, or 2) can be used by BPA to help meet the Administrator’s capacity obligations.
 The allocation of the cost of providing the New Capacity Credit will be determined in each 7(i) Process and may be functionalized to Power, Transmission, or a partial allocation to both.
-When the cost is functionalized to Power’s Revenue Requirement, that cost of providing the New Capacity Credit will be allocated consistent with the BPA’s statutes, see Figure 2-1, and the principles in Section 2.1 above.
+When the cost is functionalized to the Power Revenue Requirement, that cost of providing the New Capacity Credit will be allocated consistent with the BPA’s statutes, see Figure 2-1, and the principles in Section 2.1 above.

-The amount of the New Capacity Credit will be established in each 7(i) Process and will be tailored to the characteristics of the capacity provided.
+The amount of the New Capacity Credit will be established in each 7(i) Process and will be tailored to the amount and characteristics of the capacity provided.
 The New Capacity Credit will be based on the marginal cost of capacity, such as the Marginal Capacity Resource as used to establish the Tier 1 Demand Rates described in this chapter, and potentially discounted to the specific characteristics of each source of capacity to account for any potential limits in availability like frequency and duration of use.
 The New Capacity Credit may account for other operational characteristics of the capacity that add or subtract value, such as, but not limited to, accounting for any applicable energy value and recharge costs.
 The New Capacity Credit will also be constructed with consideration of the potential impact on the Tier 1 Customer System Peak and Tier 1 Actual Hourly Load to limit situations where BPA would pay the customer twice for the same capacity—once through the New Capacity Credit and again through a reduction in Tier 1 Demand and Tier 1 Energy Charge revenue—while also considering implementation ease and practicality.

 Tier 1 Peak Load Variance Charge